-Figure 3-8 shows a site that supports only MP-without-BACP calls.
+Figure 3-8, using a MAX 6000 as an example, shows a site that supports only MP-without-BACP calls.
 For this site, the telephone company has set up a global hunt group that first completely fills MAX #1, then continues to MAX #2, and so on.
 This arrangement tends to keep the channels of a call from being split across multiple MAX units, keeping overhead low.

 Figure 3-8.
-Hunt groups for a MAX stack handling only MP-without-BACP calls
+Hunt groups for a MAX stack handling only MP-without-BACP calls (MAX 6000)